AdobeDocs/workfront.en/help/quicksilver/manage-work/portfolios/portfolios-overview/portfolio-overview.md

 1. Create a Business Case for a project and associate the project with a Portfolio.
 1. Associate Resource Pools with projects as you build their Business Case.
 1. Get the [!UICONTROL Business Case] approved by your Portfolio Manager.
-1. Manage the performance of your projects within the portfolio in the Portfolio Optimizer.
+1. Manage the performance of your projects within the portfolio in the [!UICONTROL Portfolio Optimizer].

 To create efficient portfolios that bring value to your organization, you must start with a Project Request where you define the Business Case for each project which is later added to the portfolio.